rmh2009/SOCC/README.md

  - Break/Continue statement.
  - Block statements.
  - Function declaration and call.
- - Support for array type. (see notes)
+ - Support for array type. (see note1)
- - A simple type checking system. (see notes)
+ - A simple type checking system. (see note1)
- - Support for pointer.
+ - Support for pointer. (see note2)

 Limitations:
  - For now it only compiles to 32 bit x86 assembly code.